Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

 Next we need to create an Azure identity and give it permissions to ARM.
 This identity will then be assigned to AGIC Pod using AAD Pod Identity.
 Use [Cloud Shell](https://shell.azure.com/) to run all of the following commands and create an identity:

-1. Create a User assigned identity in the same resource group as AKS cluster.
+1. Create a User assigned identity.
+This identity can be created in any resource group as long as permissions are set correctly.
+In following steps, we will create the identity in the same resource group as the AKS cluster.

     ```bash
     identityName="<identity-name>"
-    resourceGroup="<resourcegroup>"
+    resourceGroup="<resource-group>"
     az identity create -g $resourceGroup -n $identityName
     ```